Rhyssa persuasoria: Distribution and habitat

 This species is present in most of Europe (Austria, Belgium, Great Britain, Russia, Czech Republic, European Turkey, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Norway, Poland, Portugal, Romania, Slovakia, Spain, Sweden, Switzerland, The Netherlands and Yugoslavia), in the Australasian realm, in the Near East, in the Nearctic realm, in North Africa, and in the Indomalayan realm.
 These wasps normally occur in coniferous or mixed woodland.

 Description

-Rhyssa persuasoria (specific epithet meaning persuasive burglar) is one of the largest ichneumon wasps in Europe.
+Rhyssa persuasoria is one of the largest ichneumon wasps in Europe.
 The length of adults varies from about 10–20 mm in males up to 20–40 mm in the females, plus about 20–40 mm of the ovipositor.
 These ichneumon wasps have a thin black body, several whitish spots on the head, thorax, and abdomen and reddish legs.
 The antennae are long and thin.
 Females have a long ovipositor, which they use when laying eggs.
 The length of the ovipositor exceeds the body length.

 This species is rather similar to Rhyssa amoena Gravenhorst, 1829.